Learn About Supplements for the Relief of Menopause Symptoms

 Although called lemon balm, it is not related to lemon or lemongrass.
 A member of the mint family, this herb gets its name from its lemon scent.

-It has been used since the Middle Ages to reduce stress and anxiety, promote sleep and relief for indigestion discomfort.
+It has been used since the Middle Ages to reduce stress and anxiety, promote sleep and relieve indigestion.
 Anxiety and sleep issues are common during menopause.
 A meta-analysis of randomized controlled trials in adults with depression and/or anxiety shows that using lemon balm significantly improved mean anxiety and depression scores compared with placebo.

 Magnesium

 Migraine sufferers are predominately female, with women 70 percent of migraine sufferers.
 Some evidence suggests hormonal migraines are caused by changing estrogen levels.
-Daily magnesium supplementation has been shown to be effective in preventing menstrually-related migraines, especially in women who suffer premenstrual migraines.
+According to the American Migraine Association, daily magnesium supplementation has been shown to be effective in preventing menstrual-related migraines, especially in women who suffer premenstrual migraines.

-The Institute of Medicine recommends adult women ingest 320 mg of magnesium per day.
-While magnesium is in many foods (the richest food sources of magnesium are nuts, legumes, dairy and some fish), it is estimated more than 60 percent of US adult women consume less than 230 mg per day of magnesium.
-Cooper Complete Menopause Health contains 100 mg of magnesium to augment the average magnesium received in food.
-(Cooper Complete Basic One Multivitamin formulations contain 200 mg magnesium.)
+The Institute of Medicine recommends that adult women ingest 320 mg of magnesium daily.
+While magnesium is found in many foods (the richest sources are nuts, legumes, dairy and some fish), it is estimated that more than 60 percent of US adult women consume less than 230 mg per day.

 Bonus Content

-Cooper Fitness Center Professional Trainer Angela Horner shares exercise tips for women in menopause.
+Cooper Fitness Center Professional Trainer Angela Horner shares exercise tips for menopausal women.